Chart Color Schemes

 Willmot has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No projects have been identified by AreaSearch that are likely to impact the area.
+No infrastructure projects have been identified by AreaSearch as likely to impact the area.
 Key projects include M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.

 Professional plan users can use the search below to filter and access additional projects.